anjali-2201/iLearn/README.md

 To get started with this repository, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/yourusername/coding-courses.git`.
+1. Clone this repository to your local machine using 'https://github.com/anjali-2201/iLearn.git' .
 2. Explore the existing course materials, including lesson plans, code examples, and supplementary resources.
 3. Set up your development environment according to the requirements outlined in each course's README file.
 4. Begin contributing by either creating new courses, improving existing ones, or fixing issues.